microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 **Note:** you can use the following tool to generate these graphs:

 ```
-[Linux] %ELL_ROOT%\build\bin\release\print -imap GRUKeywordSpotter.ell -fmt dot -of graph.dot
+[Linux] $ELL_ROOT/build/bin/release/print -imap GRUKeywordSpotter.ell -fmt dot -of graph.dot
 [Windows] %ELL_ROOT%\build\bin\release\print -imap GRUKeywordSpotter.ell -fmt dgml -of graph.dgml
 ```

 And you can view graph.dgml using Visual Studio.
 On Linux you can use the `dot` format which can be viewed using GraphViz.

 You can now compile this new GRUKeywordSpotter.ell model using `wrap.py` as before and try it out.
-You should see the `eval_test` accuracy increase back up from 70% to about 85%.
+You should see the `test_ell_model` accuracy increase back up from 70% to about 85%.
 The VoiceActivityDetector is not perfect on all the audio test samples, especially those with high background noise.
 The VoiceActivityDetector has many parameters that you can see in `add_vad.py`.
 These parameters can be tuned for your particular device to get the best result.
 You can use the `<ELL_ROOT>/tools/utilities/pythonlibs/audio/vad_test.py` tool to help with that.

 You can also use the `view_audio.py` script again and see how it behaves when you speak the 30 different keywords listed in categories.txt.
 You should notice that it works better now because of the VoiceActivityDetection whereas previously you had to click "stop" and "record" to reset the model.
 Now it resets automatically and is able to recognize the next keyword after a small silence.
 You still cannot speak the keywords too quickly, so this solution is not perfect.
 Understanding full conversation speech is a different kind of problem that requires bigger models and audio datasets that include whole phrases.